-Medical Records SpecialistMichelle Spencer is a Medical Records Specialist in the firm’s Pittsburgh and West Virginia offices.
+Medical Records ManagerMichelle Spencer is a Medical Records Manager in the firm’s Pittsburgh and West Virginia offices.

 Outside of the office, Michelle is active in outdoor activities, such as kayaking, hiking, camping, and exploring.
 She enjoys spending time with her children and grandchild.
 Michelle also volunteers and fundraises for Children’s Hospital, Make a Wish Foundation, and the American Cancer Society.

-Michelle’s 2020 Chaffin Luhana Foundation charity donation was to Autism Connection of Pennsylvania.
-Says Michelle, “I was a big sister to an autistic child.
+2020: Michelle nominated Autism Connection of Pennsylvania.
+Michelle says, “I was a big sister to an autistic child.
 I at first struggled trying to understand autism, but in time I learned a lot, and developed a close relationship with my sister.
 Autistic beings are truly gifted, and I feel this organization helps people to understand autism, how to cope with autism and guide families with autistic members to be successful.”

 2019: Michelle nominated Big Brothers Big Sisters of Greater Pittsburgh.
 Michelle’s contribution will support youth who have trouble developing mentorship relationships, so they can reach their full potential.
 The organization offers three different programs to make meaningful matches between adult volunteers (“Bigs”) and children (“Littles”) in Pittsburgh, PA.